-Indie authors have been on the scene now for years, but getting their work out there is still the biggest challenges they face in the marketplace.
+Indie authors have been on the scene now for years, but getting their work out there is still the biggest challenge they face in the marketplace.
 Even though Amazon’s Kindle Direct Publishing (KDP) gives you some options for promoting, it usually falls flat.

 “Truly unnerving original horror…”